 CMA CGM was presented as a related party as it was a shareholder, owning Class A common shares of the Company.
 As of May 27, 2022, CMA CGM following the sale of its shares, is not anymore Company's shareholder.
-Related party revenue and expenses recorded on interim unaudited condensed Consolidated Statements of Income for CMA CGM are up to May 27, 2022.
-As of March 31, 2022, CMA CGM had 8.3% share of voting rights in the Company.
+Related party revenue and expenses recorded on Interim Unaudited Condensed Consolidated Statements of Income for CMA CGM are up to May 27, 2022.